 Rated Voltage

 The rated voltage of a circuit breaker is the highest RMS voltage that it is designed to handle, above the nominal voltage.
-This voltage is represented in KVrms and is measured phase-to-phase for a three-phase circuit.
+This voltage is represented in kVrms and is measured phase-to-phase for a three-phase circuit.
 It sets the upper limit for operation.

 Operating Voltage